The Blue Ocean Strategy: Definition, Pros, Cons & Examples

 Step 3: Reach Beyond Existing Demand

 To unlock new demand, companies must look beyond their current customer base and consider non-customers as well.
 Non-customers represent a significant opportunity for growth, as they may have been underserved or excluded by the industry.
-It is essential to understand why these non-customers have not been served and identify their unmet needs.
+Understanding why these non-customers have not been served and identifying their unmet needs is essential.
 This requires deep market research and customer insights to identify pain points and desires that traditional competitors have overlooked.
-Companies can attract new customers and expand the market base by addressing these unmet needs.
+By addressing these unmet needs, companies can attract new customers and expand the market base.

 Step 4: Get the Strategic Sequence Right